Society for Evidence-Based Gender Medicine: Advocacy and legislative activities

 In April, the Florida Department of Health wrote a memo which misrepresented the scientific consensus to stop minors in the state from socially or medically transitioning and cited Malone.
 The same month, SEGM met with White House officials in the Office of Information and Regulatory Affairs to argue that a rule on "nondiscrimination in health programs and activities" from the Department of Health and Human Services' Office for Civil Rights would "effectively force physicians to provide hormonal and surgical interventions".

 In September 2023, SEGM members and advisors filed a petition with the U.S. Food and Drug Administration calling for them to end prescriptions of puberty blockers to transgender youth.
 SEGM claims to have over 100 members but removed their membership list and organizational structure from the site in late 2023.

+In 2025, SEGM co-founder Zhenya Abbruzzese co-authored the Trump Administration's HHS report on gender dysphoria.

+McMaster University systematic reviews

-SEGM gave a team at McMaster University headed by Gordon Guyatt $250,000 to conduct independent systematic reviews into trans healthcare between 2021 and 2024.
-SEGM was involved in choosing the question for one review.
+Between 2021 and 2024, SEGM gave a team at McMaster University headed by Gordon Guyatt, a pioneer in evidence-based medicine, $250,000 to conduct independent systematic reviews into trans healthcare.
+SEGM was involved in choosing the question for each of the reviews.
 The reviews were published in 2025.
+The reviews "graded the evidence for each intervention as having either low or very low certainty."
+Following their publication, the studies received criticism from people who questioned their veracity due to SEGM's involvement.

+The results of the reviews were quickly seized by anti-trans activists, right-wing news outlets and the Trump Administration to justify questioning and restricting gender-affirming care.
+Guyatt claimed he had written to several news outlets that prominently cited the reviews to tell them "You are misconstruing how my work should be interpreted and used".
+However, all of the outlets refused to publish his letters.

-In July, an opinion piece by professors at the university called on the university to distance themselves.
-In August 2025, the team released a statement that using the reviews to deny care was a "gross misuse of our work and is unconscionable" and that while SEGM initially "appeared to us as non-trans, cisgender researchers to be legitimately evidence-based", they would no longer work with them.
-The statement continued to say it was "profoundly misguided to cast health care based on low-certainty evidence as bad care or as care driven by ideology".
+In July 2025, an opinion piece by professors at the university called on the university to distance themselves from the reviews.
+In August 2025, Guyatt and his team released a statement asserting that using the reviews to deny care was a "gross misuse of our work and is unconscionable" and that while SEGM initially "appeared to us as non-trans, cisgender researchers to be legitimately evidence-based", they would no longer work with them in the future.
+The statement continued to say it was "profoundly misguided to cast health care based on low-certainty evidence as bad care or as care driven by ideology", with Guyatt saying "low quality evidence doesn't mean it doesn't work.
+It means we don't know."
+Guyatt additionally criticized anti-trans activists for using the report to claim that is it unknown if anyone benefits from gender-affirming care, saying that whether some people are harmed by gender-affirming care is just as unknown, but that due to the testimonies of people who have undergone the treatments, there is "sufficient evidence to say there are some people who are benefited".

-In 2025, SEGM co-founder Zhenya Abbruzzese co-authored the Trump Administration's HHS report on gender dysphoria.